nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ### Takeaway

-You know how to make a variant calling workflow run on multiple samples (independently).
+You know how to make your workflow run on multiple samples (independently).

 ### What's next?